fabiovitalba/CommandGenerator/README.md

 # Description of parts
 ## 1. Part
-We take two similar classes and create a template method that both can extend. **Using Inheritance.**\
+We take two similar classes and create a template method & hook method that both can extend. **Using Inheritance.**\
 `AbstractSerializer` implementation.

 ## 2. Part